 Our Analysis and Test Results

-The North Face Osito 2 Jacket was one of the warmest layers that we tested.
-Only The North Face Denali Jacket felt warmer.
+The Osito 2 is one of the warmest layers that we tested.
+Only The North Face Denali 2 Jacket felt warmer.

 The hi-loft fleece does a great job of trapping your body heat, and there is plenty of it.
 There's also plenty of room underneath for a base layer or even some of the other models in this review, which will help you stay a lot warmer.

-We loved the soft and fuzzy feel of this jacket and gave it a 10/10 for comfort.
+We love the soft and fuzzy feel of this jacket and gave it a 10/10 for comfort.

 The hi-loft fleece is always comfortable against your skin and never feels rough like the REI Co-op or TNF Denali sometimes do.
 The little details also helped bump up this model's comfort score.
 The pockets are lined with soft microfleece, and there's a zipper guard that prevents you from having the zipper up against your face when you fully zip up the high collar (which is also soft).